Lumisbs/Lumi/README.md

 pnpm dev:tamagotchi
 ```

 A Nix package for Tamagotchi is included.
-To run airi with Nix, first make sure to enable flakes, then run:
+To run Lumi with Nix, first make sure to enable flakes, then run:

 ```shell
 nix run github:Lumisbs/Lumi